Gravitational-wave and electromagnetic detections in the context of the CosmoDC2 LSST synthetic catalog: Abstract

-\abstract {Third-generation gravitational-wave detectors will enable cosmological inference using both dark and bright sirens, requiring realistic simulations of gravitational-wave sources, their electromagnetic counterparts, and their host galaxies.
-Synthetic catalogs are essential to forecast these multimessenger synergies and guide future observational strategies.} {We aim to simulate binary compact object mergers and their electromagnetic counterparts in a self-consistent way by embedding the mergers within the host galaxies of the \texttt{CosmoDC2} LSST synthetic catalog.} {We model the mass, spin, and redshift distributions of binary black holes (BBH), binary neutron stars (BNS), and black hole-neutron star (BHNS) systems using astrophysically motivated prescriptions.
-Host galaxies are sampled from the \texttt{CosmoDC2} catalog according to redshift- and mass-dependent merger rate templates.
-We simulate gravitational-wave events using various waveform approximants and compute detection statistics for multiple network configurations, including both second-generation (LIGO, Virgo, KAGRA) and third-generation observatories (Einstein Telescope and Cosmic Explorer), accounting for realistic duty cycles.
-Fisher matrix inference yields parameter covariances, while electromagnetic counterparts are modeled from kilonova physics to produce synthetic photometry.} {We release \href{https://github.com/LSSTDESC/CosmoDC2_BCO}{ \texttt{CosmoDC2\_BCO}}, a synthetic catalog of gravitational-wave events and electromagnetic counterparts associated with galaxies from \texttt{CosmoDC2}.
-The catalog provides intrinsic and extrinsic source parameters, signal-to-noise ratios, parameter uncertainties, sky localization areas, and kilonova apparent magnitudes in LSST filters.
-Our results show that third-generation detector networks substantially increase detection rates and improve parameter estimation.
-Second-generation detectors, when combined with third generation ones, significantly enhance sky localization and distance precision, particularly for BNS mergers.
-Assuming a simplified Target of Opportunity strategy, we estimate that an LSST-like survey, partnered with the CE+ET+LVK network at 70\% duty cycle, could detect about 5000 kilonovae with GW counterparts over a 10-year period on a 16000~deg$^2$ footprint, predominantly from low-mass BNS mergers that produce long-lived supermassive neutron star remnants.
-While this is a substantial number, it represents only a small fraction of the total neutron star mergers expected to be observed by third-generation networks.
-These projections rely on several simplifying assumptions—including the adopted merger rate, the kilonova luminosity distribution, and the configuration and scheduling of future surveys—which introduce notable uncertainties.
-Therefore, the estimated detection numbers should be interpreted with appropriate caution.} {}
+Third-generation (3G) gravitational-wave (GW) detectors will enable precision cosmology with dark and bright sirens, motivating realistic simulations that jointly model GW sources, electromagnetic (EM) counterparts, and host galaxies.
+We present a self-consistent framework that embeds binary compact object mergers within galaxies from the \texttt{CosmoDC2} LSST synthetic catalog.
+We model ab initio the mass, spin, and redshift distributions of binary black holes (BBH), binary neutron stars (BNS), and black hole-neutron star (BHNS) systems using astrophysically motivated prescriptions, and sample host galaxies using redshift- and mass-dependent merger-rate templates calibrated on population-synthesis results.
+We generate GW signals for multiple waveform approximants and detector networks spanning second-generation (LIGO, Virgo, KAGRA) and third-generation observatories (Einstein Telescope, Cosmic Explorer), including realistic duty cycles.
+Parameter covariances are estimated with Fisher-matrix methods, while EM counterparts are modeled via kilonova prescriptions to produce synthetic LSST-band photometry.
+We publicly release \href{https://github.com/LSSTDESC/CosmoDC2_BCO}{ \texttt{CosmoDC2\_BCO}}, providing intrinsic and extrinsic source parameters, signal-to-noise ratios, parameter uncertainties, sky areas, and kilonova magnitudes.
+We find that 3G networks dramatically increase detection rates and improve parameter estimation, and that retaining 2G detectors alongside 3G facilities can significantly enhance sky localization and distance precision, particularly for BNS.
+Under a simplified Target-of-Opportunity strategy, an LSST-like survey paired with a CE+ET+LVK network at 70\% duty cycle could detect about 5\,000 GW-associated kilonovae over 10 years on a 16\,000~deg$^{2}$ footprint.
+These forecasts depend on merger-rate and kilonova-luminosity assumptions and should be interpreted accordingly.